pwalsh/openbudgets/docs/guide/interfaces/api.rst

 * has_discussion [true/false] - returns sheet items that have user discussion.
 * codes [STR, list of comma-separated STR] - returns sheet items that use the given code(s).
 * direction ["revenue"/"expenditure"] - returns sheet items that are either revenue of expenditure.
-* parents [INT, list of comma-separated INT, "none"] - returns sheet items that are children of the given item id(s).
+* parents [STR, list of comma-separated STR, "none"] - returns sheet items that are children of the given item CODE(s).
 If "none" is passed, returns items with no parent.
 * sheets [INT, list of comma-separated INT] - returns sheet items belonging to the given sheet(s).
 * entities [INT, list of comma-separated INT] - returns sheet items of the given entity id(s).
 * divisions [INT, list of comma-separated INT] - returns sheet items under the given division id(s).